Taste: rich with pleasant hints of vegetables

 The taste of tea in our cup is determined by the following factors:

-Various tea making techniques and strategies are available according to individual needs.
+Various tea making techniques and methods are available according to individual needs.
 Recommended preparation method of Yugen Tea:

 The quality of water: a cup of tea consists of 99% of water, therefore, its quality is no less important than a tea itself.
 The most suitable water for the tea is soft and as close as possible to neutral pH, with a low mineral content (50-100 mg/l).
 Usually, tap water in Lithuania is heavy, therefore, for best possible results, you should choose filtered or spring water.
 During boiling, water loses oxygen, thus it is recommended to never boil the same water more than once.